mlua-rs/rlua/README.md

 See [this reddit discussion](http://www.reddit.com/r/rust/comments/5yujt6/) for details of the current lifetime problem with callback wrapping.  ## Examples

+## Safety

+My *goal* is complete safety, it should not be possible to cause undefined behavior whatsoever with the API, even in edge cases.
+There is, however, QUITE a lot of unsafe code in this crate, and I would call the current safety level of the crate "Work In Progress".
+The GOAL is for the crate to handle tricky situations such as:

+    * Panic safety, and carrying the panic across the lua api correctly
+    * Lua stack size checking, and correctly handling lua being out of stack space
+    * Leaving the correct elements on the lua stack and in the correct order, and panicking if these invariants are not met (due to internal bugs).
+    * Correctly guarding the metatables of userdata so that scripts cannot, for example, swap the __gc methods around and cause UB.

+The library currently attempts to handle each of these situations, but there are so many ways to cause unsafety with Lua that it just needs more testing.

 ## Examples
 Please look at the examples [here](examples/examples.rs).